yizonggen/DRL-collab-compet/README.md

 ### Plot of rewards

 In the given training result, a reward score 1.0 (over 100 consecutive episodes, after taking the maximum over both agents) is used to assume the environment is sloved.
 We have solved this environment in 955 episodes.
-The plot of rewards are included here:
+The plot of rewards is included here:

 ![alt-text-1](plot_of_rewards.png)